3 Series

 n

-does not converge
+) does not converge

-to zero whence the series diverges by the n
+thus diverges by the n

 th

-term test.
+-term test.

 Summary The logical flow of the tests in this section is as follows:

-(divergence tests) n
+(divergence testing) Comparison n

 th